 - Visibility path width: the width of the transit visibility region on the surface of Earth.
 Very wide paths indicate that the event is occuring on a low altitude, which decreases the observational quality.

-- Transit duration: the period of time during which the ISS will be visible directly in front of the target object.
+- Transit duration: the period of time during which the satellite will be visible directly in front of the target object.
 Only applicable to transits visible from the observer's location.

 Clicking the More information button will reveal additional technical details about the event:

-- R.A. and Dec.: the celestial coordinates of the ISS at the time of the smallest angular separation.
+- R.A. and Dec.: the celestial coordinates of the satellite at the time of the smallest angular separation.

 - Parallactic angle: the angle of rotation between the celestial and azimuthal reference frame, measured counter-clockwise from the direction of the zenith.

-- ISS velocity: Angular is interpreted as the apparent angle crossed by the station during one second, in arc minutes.
+- Satellite velocity: Angular is interpreted as the apparent angle crossed by the station during one second, in arc minutes.
 Transverse is measured in a tangential direction to the observer.
-Radial indicates the speed at which the ISS is moving towards (negative) or away (position) from the observer.
+Radial indicates the speed at which the satellite is moving towards (negative) or away (positive) from the observer.
 Following the Pythagorean theorem, the square of the total velocity is equal to the sum of squares of the radial and tangential velocity components.

-- Direction of motion: the apparent direction on the sky in which the ISS is heading, measured counter-clockwise from zenith in the azimuthal reference frame.
-For example, when the station is moving horizontally from west to east, the calculated value is 90°.
+- Direction of motion: the apparent direction on the sky in which the satellite is heading, measured counter-clockwise from zenith in the azimuthal reference frame.
+For example, when the satellite is moving horizontally from west to east, the calculated value is 90°.

 - Moon/Sun angular size: the apparent diameter of the disk of the target object, in arc minutes.